-Master of Arts in English and American Literature
+Master of Arts in English Language and Literatures

-The basic curricular components for the MA program consist of one required course in the first semester (ENG 200), 8 literature course credits including the MA Research Project class (ENG 250A) and two electives:
+The basic curricular components for the MA program consist of 11 courses: nine literature courses including the MA Research Project class (ENG 250A) and two electives:

-- two of the 11 courses may be taken at the upper-division undergraduate (100) level
+- Of these 11 courses, one may be taken at the upper-division undergraduate (100) level.

-Literature Classes: To fulfill the literature requirement you must take literature and theory courses (craft classes cannot be taken for literature credit).
-Literature courses offered through the Ethnic Studies Department, as well as courses offered in English through the modern languages and literatures programs, may be included.
+Literature Classes (minimum of 32 credits): To fulfill the literature requirement you must take literature and theory courses (one craft classes may be taken for literature credit).
+Literature courses offered through the Ethnic Studies Department, as well as courses offered in English in Letters (LET) may be included.

-Electives: The two elective credits can be any graduate-level or upper division undergraduate course offered by the college for academic credit.
+Electives (minimum of 8 credits): The two elective courses can be any graduate-level or upper division undergraduate course offered by the college for academic credit.
 Students are urged to consult with their advisor about which electives would be most useful for their course of study.
-Students may take literature and pedagogy classes* in the English Department, as well as classes offered through the modern languages and literatures programs, the Ethnic Studies Department, and the Book Art Program.
-Language courses taken through the modern languages and literatures programs can be particularly useful for students intending to pursue a PhD.
+Students may take literature and pedagogy classes* in the English Department, as well as classes offered through Languages, Literatures and Philosophy, the Ethnic Studies Department, and the Book Art Program.
+Language courses taken in French (FREN) Spanish (SPAN) can be particularly useful for students intending to pursue a PhD.
 If students take classes outside of the division in departments such as Dance, Music, and Art, they should check with individual departments for registration restrictions.

-MA Research Project (ENG 250A): Taught in rotation by literature faculty, this course is the capstone experience for the MA degree, and allows the student to complete an advanced scholarly research project of her/his choice of topic.
+ENG 250A: MA Research Project (4 credits): Taught in rotation by literature faculty, this course is the capstone experience for the MA degree, and allows the student to complete an advanced scholarly research project of her/his choice of topic.
 Taken in the last semester (offered spring only).
-The MA Research Project class fulfills one of the four required literature classes taken at the graduate-only level.

 *Students interested in teaching composition in the future or in working as a teaching assistant (TA) at Mills through a partial-tuition graduate assistantship, may want to consider taking ENG 272 Theories and Strategies of Teaching Writing as an elective.
 Students who are awarded a partial-tuition graduate assistantship, either in the Writing Center or in the ENG 001 classroom, are required to take ENG 272.